October 2023: Fundraising Copywriting - Part 1

 Gosh, I love being a student.
 More tips coming next month.

-And on a personal note, I announced earlier this week that I’m pregnant!
+On a personal note, I announced earlier this week that I’m pregnant!
 Baby Griffin is due in March. <3

 Previous